-1. Partial delegated authority
+2. Partial delegated authority

-Maine DEP reviews municipal request for partial delegated authority for vernal pool permits in sections of municipally identified growth areas (designated growth areas).
+Maine DEP reviews the municipal request for partial Delegated Authority to issue NRPA Vernal Pool permits in DDAs.
 Upon finding that the municipality meets the criteria in 38 MRSA §480-F, the Maine Board of Environmental Protection issues a finding that the Municipality has partial delegated authority for vernal pool permits.

-2. Permit review
+3. Permit review